Emily Endres, MEd

 Emily provides long-term, insight oriented therapy to clients who have experienced trauma and who are grieving losses of all kinds, including the death of a family member, partner or friend, unemployment, loss of health or mobility, and loss of a significant relationship.
 Emily also works with clients who are working on issues related to identity exploration, care and codependency, shame, communication, assertiveness and boundary development.
 She is particularly committed to working with the LGBTQIA+ community, those practicing non-monogamy and nontraditional family structures, and people living with illness and disability.

-Prior to pursuing a career in counseling, Emily worked internationally in the healthcare and public health arena as a researcher and project manager.
-Emily conducted qualitative research, workshops, trainings and working groups in low- and middle-income countries on public health issues including sexual and reproductive health, clean water and sanitation, and primary healthcare.
+Prior to pursuing a career in counseling, Emily worked internationally in the public health field as a researcher and project manager.
+Emily conducted qualitative research, workshops, and trainings in low- and middle-income countries on public health issues including sexual and reproductive health, clean water and sanitation, and primary healthcare.
 She has also worked and volunteered in a variety of health settings in the United States including long-term care facilities, community health clinics, and hospitals.
-She received her Bachelor’s degree from Trinity University in San Antonio, TX and is currently pursuing her Master’s degree in Counseling Psychology from Temple University.
+She received her Master's degree in Counseling Psychology from Temple University and her Bachelor’s degree from Trinity University in San Antonio, TX.

 Hope during a Pandemic

 Since coronavirus began its spread in the US, social distancing measures and stay-at-home orders have Read …

 Sexual Consent: Self Check

 Giving sexual consent, in the simplest terms, means voluntarily agreeing to engage in a specific Read …

 Understanding Your Sex Values

 Why do some sexual desires and practices make us feel good and others make us Read …